Code-Institute-Submissions/SpendWise/README.md

 <br>

 The app is designed to have a natural flow, with the main focus on basic crud functionality.
-All the pages include a header with navagation links to login/logout/sign up and navagation links to all the pages.
+All the pages include a header with navagation links to login/logout/sign up and links to all the pages.
 The website includes a footer at the bottom of each page with links to social media.

 <br>